-This depends on how the lease is originally structured from inception ie when the flats were initially built by the developer or Freeholder (or both).
+This depends on how the lease is originally structured from inception i.e. when the flats were initially built by the developer or Freeholder (or both).
 Normally the developer will have a preferred managing agent they work with during the build process to set service charges and appoint them upon final completion of the last flat being sold.
 Sometimes they then allow the residents to form their own Residents Management Company as a vehicle for the residents to choose their own agent.
-This is the ideal scenario but in a lot of cases the Freeholder or Developer have to be approached formally for this process to happen by way of a Right to Manage Process where over 50% of residents have to agree to invoke this process which has to happen by Law if the resident sentiment is there, There is an initial cost involved starting from a couple of thousand pounds.
+This is the ideal scenario but in a lot of cases the Freeholder or Developer has to be approached formally for this process to happen by way of a Right to Manage Process where over 50% of residents have to agree to invoke this process which has to happen by Law if the resident sentiment is there, There is an initial cost involved starting from a couple of thousand pounds.

-Changing your property management company or managing agent can be legally demanding and potentially personally exhausting, so before you commence the process, it’s important to make sure you fully understand the process and have attempted to resolve any ongoing disputes through some avenues which are already available to you.
+Changing your property management company or managing agent can be legally demanding and potentially personally exhausting, so before you commence the process, it’s important to make sure you fully understand the process and have attempted to resolve any ongoing disputes through some avenues that are already available to you.

-Gaining the support of the other leaseholders will be crucial should you go down the route of setting up a Residents Association or already have one and want to use them to change the management company.
+Gaining the support of the other leaseholders will be crucial should you go down the route of setting up a Residents Association or already have one and want to use it to change the management company.